Name change: India

 In India, the person concerned submits a name change request to an appropriate authority, with supporting documents.
 Subsequently, an application must be made to the Government Printing Press, which issues an Official Gazette Notification certifying the change of name.

-In India, name change legal process may be completed either publishing in State Government Gazette or Central Government Gazette.
-It is always preferred that one should opt for Central Govt.
-Gazette since it is valid all over world.
-Central Government Gazette process is explained here.
-There are four easy steps to complete the task.
-First, one has to make an affidavit on a Non-judicial stamp-paper.
-Get notarised.
-Second, publish in a newspaper about the change of name.
-Third, fill-in the required forms and attach affidavit and newspaper.
-Pay the government fee online.
-Attach the receipt also.
-Fourth and last step is submit the application.
-In certain States gazette application may be submitted online but most of the States and Central Government there is no online name change facility.
-One can either personally visit the concerned office and submit or may send by post.
-The Central Government Gazette office is located at Civil Lines, Near Delhi Metro Station, New Delhi.
-The office works from Monday to Friday only.
-For more details one can visit their website.
-After submission of application one can download the same from their website.
+In India, the name change legal process may be completed either publishing in either State Government Gazette or Central Government Gazette.
+There are four main steps involved in the name change procedure: First, the person has to make an affidavit on a Non-judicial stamp-paper and get notarised.
+Second, the name change must be published in a newspaper.
+Third, the required forms are filled in and affidavits are attached.
+A fee is paid to the government online.
+Finally the application is submitted.
+In certain states the gazette application may be submitted online but most of the states and Central Government have no online name change facility.

 Hong Kong

-It is a common practice for ethnic Chinese residents of Hong Kong to adopt a western-style English name in addition to their transliterated Chinese name.
-As they often adopt western-style English names after being registered on the birth register, the fact that they want to include a western-style English name as part of their legal English name is regarded as a name change which usually requires a deed poll.
+It is a common practice for ethnic Chinese residents of Hong Kong to adopt a Western-style English name in addition to their transliterated Chinese name.
+As they often adopt Western-style English names after being registered on the birth register, the fact that they want to include a Western-style English name as part of their legal English name is regarded as a name change which usually requires a deed poll.

 However, the Immigration Department which is responsible for processing applications for name change allows applicants to submit such applications without deeds poll; anyone who has a phonetic English name only and wishes to include a western-style English name as part of his or her legal English name can apply to the Immigration Department without a deed poll.
 Only one application of this kind is allowed for each applicant; any application for subsequent change(s) must be made with a deed poll.